tg-x/certpatrol/README.txt

 someone to read into your HTTPS communications by means of a subtle man in the middle attack.
 Still, this is a very paranoid thing to expect to happen, so only use this if you think you are sufficiently paranoid.

+======/--------
+TODO / WISHLIST
+====/----------

+ - convert validity dates to iso standard. the american mm/dd/yy order is very confusing. only iso using yyyy-mm-dd makes sense for everyone ? maybe even show how many days that is from today?
+ + green/yellow/red indicator
+    - if only the expiry has been updated, and the old certificate was to expire within the next 3 months, show green.
+    - if the expiry was not due, but the issuer is still the same, show lime.
+    - if the expiry was due, but the issuer has changed, show yellow.
+    - if issuer has changed while expiry was not due, show red.
+ + preferences panel
+    ? option to suppress certificate-added popups?
+    ? option to wildcard-excempt annoying domains?